TARGENE/TMLE.jl/docs/src/index.md

 ### The Conditional Mean

-This is simply the expected value of the target $Y$ when the treatment is set to $t$.
+This is simply the expected value of the outcome $Y$ when the treatment is set to $t$.

 ```math
 CM_t(P) = \mathbb{E}[\mathbb{E}[Y|T=t, W]]